Kilojoules in Soft Drinks/Beverages

 Water – the kilojoule counter’s friend

 It’s Mother Nature’s gift to us, and it’s the perfect way to stay completely hydrated throughout the day.
-With zero kilojoules, sugar, chemicals or fat, water is also a must-have on every weight-loss eating plan.
+With zero kilojoules, sugar, chemicals or fat, water is also a must-have on every weight-loss diet plan.
 Studies recommend that adults consume between 1.5 and 2 litres of water every day for optimal hydration – and there’s nothing better for quenching thirst after a tough workout.
 Sparkling water and soda water are also zero-kilojoule options – however these can contain traces of sodium which you may want to avoid if you have health concerns such as high blood pressure and heart disease.

 If you’re not a fan of water, but still want to restrict your kilojoule intake, try this handy trick – add slices of your favourite fruit and herbs such as basil or mint to iced water, and make a delicious, cost-effective zero-kilojoule drink that’s perfect for summer days!